robinsmith-source/sdi/docs/chapters/working-with-terraform.md

 # Working with Terraform

-This guide explains how to use Terraform to provision and manage resources on Hetzner Cloud.
+> This guide explains how to use Terraform to provision and manage resources on Hetzner Cloud.

+## Prerequisites

+Before you start, ensure you have the following:

+*   A Hetzner Cloud account.
+If you don't have one, you can sign up on the [Hetzner Cloud website](https://www.hetzner.com/cloud) or follow our guide on [Creating a Hetzner Account](../chapters/hetzner-cloud.md#1-creating-a-hetzner-account).
+*   Familiarity with using the command line interface (CLI).
+*   Terraform installed on your local machine.
+*   A Hetzner Cloud API Token.

 ## 1. Install Terraform